Home » Youth Ministry Blog

 How To Teach Teenagers About Spiritual Habits

-Let’s be real—teenagers are creatures of habit.
+We all recognize that teenagers are creatures of habit.
 They wake up at the last possible second, grab the same snack every day after school, and somehow manage to rewatch the same three shows on Netflix endlessly.
 But when it comes to spiritual habits, consistency can feel impossible.
-Most students want to
+Most students

 Best Curriculum For Youth Pastors: Freeing You To Focus on Students